 In order to assign uncertainties to those distances, we explored three different approaches: we studied the uncertainties implied by the parallax errors; those implied by the Bayesian method (Bailer-Jones et al. 2021); and those obtained by comparing the inverse of the parallax with the second-farthest statistical distance to the inverse of parallax.
-The first two approaches led to uncertainties smaller than 10% for 68% of the objects, whereas for the last approach the 68th percentile was equal to 40%.
-We decided to use the more conservative approach and assigned this last uncertainty to these distances.
+The first two approaches lead to uncertainties lower than 10% for 68% of the objects, whereas for the last approach the 68th percentile is equal to 40%.
+We decided to use the more conservative approach and assign this last uncertainty to these distances.
 We have decided to use this approach because, even if the inverse of parallax shows some agreement with one statistical distance, the Gaia parallaxes might still be affected by all the problems discussed in §3.

 5.2.
-Median of the Available Distances
+Median of the available distances